dhowland/EasyAVR/README.md

 A complete Python install is required, plus the setuptools package.
 For example, this command will get you going:

-`sudo apt-get install python python-tk python-setuptools`
+`sudo apt-get install python3 python3-tk python3-setuptools`

 *dfu-programmer*